fusionlanguage/fut/ci.md

 ### Collections

-In addition to arrays, Ć has six built-in collection types:
+In addition to arrays, Ć has seven built-in collection types:

 * `List<T>` is a resizeable array (`std::vector` in C++, `ArrayList` in Java)
+* `Queue<T>` is a FIFO (first in, first out) collection
 * `Stack<T>` is a LIFO (last in, first out) collection
 * `HashSet<T>` is a collection of unique values
 * `Dictionary<TKey, TValue>` is a dictionary